HaydenSookchand/js-test/README.md

  — Test the pipeline for successful build and deployment.
  Where to go: https://github.com/HaydenSookchand/js-test/blob/main/.github/workflows/docker-image.yml
 ![Alt text](https://github.com/HaydenSookchand/js-test/blob/main/screenshots/github-actions-passing.png "Github Actions Passing")

+Potential Issues:
+Managing secrets and environment variables securely is crucial.
+Additionally, network configurations or firewalls may block the pipeline's ability to communicate with GCP.

+Tools: GitHub Actions, Secrets management in GitHub, Docker, SSH for remote deployment.

 **User Story 3: Deploy Application to Google Cloud** As a developer,